 Pain occurs along the distribution of one or more sensory divisions of the trigeminal nerve, most often the maxillary.
 The pain is paroxysmal, lasting seconds up to 2 min, but attacks may recur rapidly.
 It is lancinating, excruciating, and sometimes incapacitating.
 Pain is often precipitated by stimulating a facial trigger point (eg, by chewing, brushing the teeth, or smiling).
 Sleeping on that side of the face is often intolerable.

-Symptoms are almost pathognomonic.
+Symptoms of trigeminal neuralgia are almost pathognomonic.
 Thus, some other disorders that cause facial pain can be differentiated clinically:

 Chronic paroxysmal hemicrania (Sjaastad syndrome) is differentiated by longer (5 to 8 min) attacks of pain and its dramatic response to indomethacin.